Have you ever wondered what the differences are between heirloom, hybrid, organic and GMO seeds? What does it all mean? Find out here!

-There are only a few approved GMO crops in the US, and those seeds are not being sold to gardeners.
+There are only a few approved GMO crops in the US.
+Those seeds are not sold to gardeners.
 Generally, farmers will use GMO seeds for things like corn or soybeans.
-They are more expensive to buy and are not sold in seed packets that you find in a seed catalog or at the nursery.
+They are more expensive and are not sold in seed packets you find in a seed catalog or at the nursery.
 GMO is not something we have to worry about as far as gardening goes.
 There would be no benefit to using GMO seeds as a home gardener.

 Doing some research on GMO versus non-GMO may be beneficial if you are looking to live a cleaner, healthier lifestyle.
 I try to make sure that my food as well as the food I feed my animals is non-GMO when possible.
-It just seems that there may be some disadvantages to GMOs that we may not even be fully aware of at this point.
-The good news is, if we grow our own food, we don’t have to worry about that quite as much and can have more control over what we put into our bodies.
+There may be some disadvantages to GMOs that we may not even be fully aware of at this point.
+The good news is, if we grow our own food, we don't have to worry about that quite as much and can have more control over what we put into our bodies.

 Organic seeds must meet the same criteria as organic foods.
-They must come from plants that were grown with organic certification.
+They must come from plants grown with organic certification.
 Organic seeds may be hybrid or heirloom.
-Only certain organic products can be used while the plant is growing to be able to be considered organic.
+Only certain organic products can be used while the plant grows to be considered organic.
 To be certified organic, plants must be grown from organic seed.
-There are different organic certifications that can be obtained, all with different requirements.
-The requirements to gain organic certification are extensive and strict.
+There are different requirements for different organic certifications.
+The requirements for organic certification are extensive and strict.

 Benefits of Organic Seeds

 Organic seeds may grow better than conventional seeds because they are taken from plants that had to withstand conditions where no standard chemicals were used to help them survive.
 They are thought to be stronger and hardier because of this.
-One thing to note is that you can still grow organic plants with seeds that are not organic.
-There may be traces of pesticides in the seed, but once the plant is grown, it becomes miniscule.
-One of the biggest benefits of organic seeds is that they come from farms that are using organic practices.
+One of the biggest benefits of organic seeds is that they come from farms using organic practices.